 I have to start this article with a disclaimer: what I’m about to tell you does not cure colds.
-I can’t even say for sure that it really helps prevent them.
-But there are some indications that certain foods help reduce or prevent cold symptoms, so maybe it does help.
+It doesn’t prevent them either.

 All I know is that somebody told me about this many years ago, and whether it works or not, my cold-fighting chicken broth recipe is comforting and tasty.

 As this was explained to me, the trick is to make a bowl of this as soon as you think you may be coming down with a cold.
 To be on the safe side, you can even just throw it together when you’ve been around someone who has a cold.
 The recipe is very simple and easy to make.
 It even uses powdered garlic and onion.

 And, sure, you can use fresh garlic and onion.
 I have on occasion, but it doesn’t seem to work any better than the powdered.
 I actually prefer the taste of the powdered, because in such a simple broth, fresh onion and garlic are overwhelming.
 Plus, if I’m getting sick, I don’t feel like chopping vegetables.
 But it’s a matter of taste.